| Science

 of his patients; some succumb to minor ailments, others survive

+major diseases.
 Studying the lives of Muslim scholars

 of the past would provide an ideal model for modern day scientists.